United Arab Emirates: Government

-The United Arab Emirates (UAE) is a federal constitutional monarchy made up from a federation of seven hereditary tribal monarchy-styled political system called Sheikhdoms.
-It is governed by a Federal Supreme Council made up of the ruling Sheikhs of Abu Dhabi, Ajman, Fujairah, Sharjah, Dubai, Ras al-Khaimah and Umm al-Quwain.
-All responsibilities not granted to the national government are reserved to the individual emirate.
+The United Arab Emirates is a federal constitutional monarchy made up from a federation of seven hereditary tribal monarchy-styled political units called Sheikhdoms.
+It is governed by a Federal Supreme Council made up of the ruling Sheikhs of Abu Dhabi, Ajman, Fujairah, Sharjah, Dubai, Ras Al Khaimah, and Umm Al Quwain.
+All responsibilities not granted to the federal government are reserved to the individual emirate.
 A percentage of revenues from each emirate is allocated to the UAE's central budget.

-The United Arab Emirates uses the title Sheikh instead of Emir to refer to the rulers of individual emirates.
+The UAE uses the title Sheikh instead of Emir to refer to the rulers of individual emirates.
 The title is used due to the sheikhdom styled governing system in adherence to the culture of tribes of Arabia, where Sheikh means leader, elder, or the tribal chief of the clan who partakes in shared decision making with his followers.

-The President and Vice President are elected by the Federal Supreme Council.
-Usually, a sheikh from Abu Dhabi holds the presidency and a sheikh from Dubai the prime ministership.
+The president and vice president are elected by the Federal Supreme Council.
+Usually, the Head of the Al Nahyan family, who are based in Abu Dhabi, holds the presidency and the Head of the Al Maktoum family, based in Dubai, the prime ministership.
 All prime ministers but one have served concurrently as vice president.
-Sheikh Zayed bin Sultan Al Nahyan is the UAE founding father and widely credited for unifying the seven emirates into one country.
-He was the UAE's first president from the nation's founding until his death on 2 November 2004.
-On the following day the Federal Supreme Council elected his son, Sheikh Khalifa bin Zayed Al Nahyan, to the post.

 The federal government is composed of three branches: